dottxt-ai/prompts/docs/reference/special_tokens.md

 # Handle special tokens

-Tokens that indicate the beginnning of a sequence, an end of sequence, that delineate user and assistant turns in a conversation, etc. are model-specific.
+Tokens that indicate the beginning of a sequence, an end of sequence, that delineate user and assistant turns in a conversation, etc. are model-specific.
 This means that one needs to write a new prompt each time they use a new model, only replacing these special tokens.
 This is error-prone and leads to duplicated